jd1378/GuaranteedTaskRunner/README.md

 ## How this package does this

-First of all, the time to execute the idea was limited, so suggestions are welcome.

 The idea is to make your tasks as small as possible to make it possible to save the args to database to be able to recreate and execute them later. currently `better-sqlite3` is used for db stuff.

 You create a class that extends the `GuaranteedTask` class provided by this package, then Create an instance of `TaskRunner` with definition of your classes along with other options.